- Do I have to file a business tax return?

 The answer is always "YES."
 If you have income and fail to file an income tax return, you may incur fines and penalties from the IRS.
 Even if your business has a loss, or your business was inactive, you must file a tax report.
 A business loss may actually help you because it can reduce your total income on your personal tax return.

-You must report all business income, including income reported on Form 1099-MISC as an independent contractor, on your personal tax return.
+You must report all business income, including income reported on Form 1099-NEC as an independent contractor, on your personal tax return.
 So it just makes sense to take allowable deductions to decrease your taxable income.
-It doesn't take much to be a "real" business; you just need to operate like a business, keep business and personal records separate, and show you are trying to make a profit.
+It doesn't take much to be a "real" business; you just need to operate as a business, keep business and personal records separate, and show you are trying to make a profit.

-Tax software is focused on personal tax returns, but most of the top tax software programs have versions that include Schedule C (for sole proprietorships and single-member LLCs).
+Tax software is focused on personal tax returns, but most of the top business tax software programs have versions that include Schedule C (for sole proprietorships and single-member LLCs).
 Some also have versions that guide you through the process of preparing partnership and corporation tax returns.
 Check the details for the brand of software and the version to make sure that the form you want is included.

 If you have a simple Schedule C tax return, you may be able to use tax software or complete the form yourself, if you know what you are doing.
 But what if you miss something?
 Missing an important deduction can cost you money and cause you to pay higher taxes.

 Partnership and corporation tax returns are complicated.
-They involve preparing a separate tax return for the business and then a K-1 for each shareholder or partner.
+They involve preparing a separate tax return for the business and then a schedule K-1 for each shareholder or partner.
 And there are many pitfalls along the way.

 You can find a CPA or get help from a qualified business tax preparer, like an Enrolled Agent.
 In any case, it's often worth the money to get help with a business tax return.